rickgennis/managebackups/src/managebackups.1.md

 **--diffl** [*string*]
 : Similar to **--diff** except display the full path (long form) of the changed files within the context of the matching backup.

-**--consolidate** [*days*]
-: Prune backups down to a single backups per day once they're *days* days old.
-If you take multiple backups of the same profile in the same day (with **--time**), this allows you to keep only a single one after they age to *days* days but haven't reached the full retention policy to be completely deleted.
+**--compare** [*string*]
+: {FB} Compare two backups within a profile and show the size change of each file.
+Unlike **--diff** the comparison can be with any other backup in the set - specify **--compare** twice, once to name each backup.
+Files are displayed if they don't share the same inodes bewteen both backups.
+Note that if a file exceeds **--maxlinks** and gets assigned a new inode (even though the file content is identical) it will also show up in a **--compare**.
+See **--threshold**.

+**--threshold** [*limit*]
+: {FB} Specify a threshold to filter **--compare** listings. *limit* is assumed to be in bytes unless a suffix is specified (K, M, G, T, P, E, Z, Y).
+Alternatively *limit* can be a percentage (e.g. 25%).
+If the absolute value of the difference between the size of the file in backupA and the size of the file in backupB is greater than or equal to the *limit* then the file is included in the output.
+A file that exists in only one of the two backups matches any percentage.
+Defaults to 0 to include all changes.

 **--relocate** [*newDir*]
-: Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups files in a hardlink-aware way.
+: Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups' files in a hardlink-aware way.
 The **--relocate** option handles all three of these.
 Use it in conjunction with **-p**.

 **--sched** [*hours*]
 : Schedule (via LaunchCtl on MacOS or cron on Linux) **managebackups** to run every *hours* hours with the "-K" option.
 If *hours* is 0 or 24 it's interpreted as once a day and will default to 00:15 in the morning.
 If set to run once a day **--schedhour** can be specified to use a different single hour. **--schedminute** can be used to specify a different minute offset. **--schedpath** can be used to specify an alternative location if **managebackups** isn't installed in /usr/local/bin.